aspose-total/Aspose.Total-Products/total/en/cpp/conversion/pot-to-mhtml/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POT to MHTML via C++ or Online App" h2="POT  to MHTML File Conversion via C++ without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The Portable Document Format (PDF) is a widely used file format for documents.
+It is used to store documents in a format that is independent of the application used to create them.
+However, it is not always the best format for sharing documents.
+For example, when sharing documents with other users, it is often more convenient to use the MHTML format.
+MHTML is a web page format that allows documents to be viewed in a web browser.

+<h2>How Aspose.Total helps for pot to mhtml conversion</h2>

+Aspose.Total for C++ is a suite of APIs that provides developers with the tools they need to create, manipulate, and convert documents in C++ applications.
+It includes APIs for working with a variety of document formats, including POT and MHTML.
+With Aspose.Total for C++, you can easily convert POT files to MHTML in two simple steps.

+Firstly, you can use Aspose.Slides for C++ to export POT to HTML.
+Aspose.Slides for C++ is a powerful API for creating, manipulating, and converting presentations in C++ applications.
+It supports a wide range of presentation formats, including POT.
+With Aspose.Slides for C++, you can easily export POT files to HTML.

+After that, you can use Aspose.Cells for C++ to convert HTML to MHTML.
+Aspose.Cells for C++ is a powerful spreadsheet programming API for creating, manipulating, and converting spreadsheets in C++ applications.
+It supports a wide range of spreadsheet formats, including MHTML.
+With Aspose.Cells for C++, you can easily convert HTML to MHTML.

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert POT file to MHTML within C++ applications in two simple steps.
-Firstly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can export POT to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert HTML to MHTML.
+By using Aspose.Total for C++, you can quickly and easily convert POT files to MHTML in two simple steps.
+Aspose.Total for C++ provides developers with the tools they need to create, manipulate, and convert documents in C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}